Nirmalkumar-007/VIRTUAL-REALITY-FOR-ROBOTICS-SPIDRONE/README.md

    - The Unreal engine has a lot of versions with advanced features.
 For this task, we used unreal engine version 4.27 for simulating the drone in the environment.
    - MARKET PLACE: This is a place where we can get the landscapes, foliages, effects, and many features required to fulfill a project.
 We used most of the features in our project.

+- #### PYTHON 3.7:
+   - Python 3.7 is a versatile and beginner-friendly programming language.
+With clean syntax and a rich ecosystem, it's ideal for web development, data analysis, and automation.
+New features like data classes and improved type hinting enhance coding efficiency.
+Python's extensive standard library and active community support make it a powerful choice for developers of all levels.

 - #### MICROSOFT AIRSIM:
    - AirSim (Aerial Informatics and Robotics Simulation) is an open-source, cross-